 A body of pre-written code acting as a template or skeleton, which a developer can then use and reuse to create an application by filling in their code as needed to get the app to work as they intend refers to as a Framework.
 The reuse of frameworks enables developers to program their applications without the manual overhead of creating every line of code from scratch.

 A Java framework is specific to the Java programming language, used as a platform for developing software applications and Java programs.

 Java frameworks may include predefined classes and functions used to process, input, and manage hardware devices, as well as interact with system software.
 It depends on the type of framework, the programmer’s skill level, what they’re trying to accomplish, and their preferences.

 Frameworks give a structure to your applications.
 For example, if we have a proper framework for testing, we can automate a lot of things and get accurate and consistent results.
 Same way if there are frameworks for ORM, web applications, logging, data management, etc. It will make a developer’s life simple and help them concentrate more on business logic rather than worrying about common pieces of code used across a domain or application.

 10 Best Java Frameworks

-Although there are many frameworks built on Java, here are some very commonly used frameworks of different types – web applications, network applications, logging, testing, ORM etc… Note that each of these has their own benefits and can work best for different business use cases.
+Although there are many frameworks built on Java, here are some very commonly used frameworks of different types – web applications, network applications, logging, testing, ORM, etc. Note that each of these has its own benefits and can work best for different business use cases.
 We cannot say which is better because they are all good in different scenarios.

 With its concept of Dependency Injection and aspect-oriented programming features, Spring took the development world by storm.
 It is an open-source framework used for Enterprise applications.